SynergygraphicIB/Automatization-of-Tag-Creator-based-on-UserName-Across-Accounts/README.md

 Once the deployment process is done we check the tags of the resources newly deployed and verify that there exist a tag with the user ID  and the arn with the creator.
 That is phow we  ensure the proper functioning of the Lambda AutoTagging function.

-### Note: If you want to implement the function in different regions, repeat steps 3 to 7
+### Note: If you want to implement the function in different regions, repeat steps 4 to 6 and replace the region values as applicable